 CURRENT ILLINOIS LAW

 Under the most recent changes in the law (effective January 1, 2016), a driver may be eligible for Court Supervision if the driver has never been convicted or been given Court Supervision for aggravated speeding in the past.
-Court Supervision is a sentence that prevents a conviction from appearing on the driver's public record so long as the period of supervision is completed successfully (i.e. without any further traffic violations).
-Conditions such as community service, traffic safety school, and fines may be ordered as part of any sentence.
+Court Supervision is a sentence that prevents a conviction from appearing on the driver's public record so long as the period of supervision is completed successfully (i.e. without any further traffic violations or offenses).
+Conditions such as community service, traffic safety school and fines may also be ordered as part of any sentence.

 The law prohibits court supervision for aggravated speeding in a highway-construction zone, school zone or in an urban district.
 As a result, if the defendant pleads guilty or is found guilty after trial, a conviction is the only available sentence.
 Therefore, an amendment to the charge or a verdict of not guilty after trial is necessary to keep a misdemeanor criminal offense from appearing on the defendant's public driving record.
 Our attorneys work to challenge or reduce the offense whenever possible.

 At The Davis Law Group, P.C., it is our highest priority to minimize potential consequences and ensure the best possible result for every client.
 Each case is unique and an experienced traffic attorney may be able to avoid a conviction and prevent serious consequences.
 Depending on various factors, including the driver's prior record, it may be possible to negotiate an amendment to a lesser offense.
 For example, it may be possible to have the charge reduced to a petty speeding offense (25 mph or less) or amended to an offense that allows for a sentence of Court Supervision.